The Tempest: The masque

-The masque in The Tempest is not itself a masque; rather, it is a dramatisation of a masque, while serving the narrative of the drama that contains it.
+The masque in The Tempest is not an actual masque; rather, it is a dramatisation of a masque, while serving the narrative of the drama that contains it.
 It is an example of Prospero's magic art: a performance in which Ariel and his fellows play the roles.
 In it, the goddesses Iris, Ceres and Juno celebrate the betrothal of Miranda and Ferdinand.

-The language of the masque is stylized and artificial - to the point that some twentieth century critics dispraised it or considered it the work of another writer.
+The language of the masque is stylized and artificial, to the point that some twentieth-century critics dispraised it or considered it the work of another writer.

-The Tempest as a whole contains elements which are derived from the masque as its leading practitioner, Ben Jonson, was developing it: specifically a masque is a movement from conflict to harmony, as The Tempest is, and masques centre on antitheses, as seen - for example - in the depiction of Ariel and Caliban as exquisite -v- monstrous, grateful -v- ungrateful or air -v- earth.
+The Tempest as a whole contains elements derived from the masque as its leading practitioner, Ben Jonson, was developing it.
+Specifically, a masque is a movement from conflict to harmony centered on antitheses.
+This is seen in The Tempest in the contrast between Ariel, who represents beauty, gratitude, and air, and Caliban, who represents monstrosity, ingratitude, and earth.

 Revenge and forgiveness

 The tone of Prospero's speech towards his three enemies Antonio, Alonso and Sebastian throughout the play is of rage and vengeance.
 However, in the final act, Prospero tells Ariel "They being penitent, the sole drift of my purpose doth extend not a frown further."
 But as Stephen Orgel notes in his introduction to the Oxford edition of the play, there is a condition in this speech which is not fulfilled: that Antonio is given no speech of remorse or contrition at the end of the play.

 Prospero freely forgives Alonso.
 But in his final speeches towards Antonio, Prospero's attitude vascillates: "You, brother mine, that entertained ambition ...
 I do forgive thee" but then immediately reverses himself: "Unnatural though thou art!" and reconsiders upon remembering the conspiracy to kill Alonso: "At this time I will tell no tales" then almost reverses himself with: "Most wicked sir, whom to call brother would even infect my mouth" and only then confirms his forgiveness, while giving Antonio no opportunity to repent: "I do forgive thy rankest fault - all of them; and require my dukedom of thee, which perforce I know thou must restore."

-The spareness of Shakespeare's writing in the last act give scope to the actor playing Prospero to decide whether it was always the intention to forgive his enemies or whether he is influenced by Ariel's advice to be "tender", and similarly whether the change is gradual, is sudden, or is forced upon him by shame or expediency.
+The spareness of Shakespeare's writing in the last act gives scope to the actor playing Prospero to decide whether it was always the intention to forgive his enemies or whether he is influenced by Ariel's advice to be "tender", and similarly whether the change is gradual, is sudden, or is forced upon him by shame or expediency.